 - Water purification tablets are also handy and small to carry.
 It only takes 30 minutes for them to clean the water and make it drinkable.

-Touristic locations are for the most part safe, but it also depends on the person as some people are more sensitive than others.
-You can check with the hotel how the tap water is in that area as some places are better/worse than others.
+Touristic locations are for the most part safe.
+But remember, it also depends on the person as some people are more sensitive.
+Ask your hotel how the tap water is.
 It’s better to play it safe than get diarrhea or get sick during your trip!